sagesharp/code-of-conduct-template/procedures/example-reporter-guide.md

 * An acknowledgment that the [COMMUNITY] [lead responders/Code of Conduct committee] discussed the situation
 * Whether or not the report was determined to be a violation of the Code of Conduct
-* What actions (if any) were taken to correcting the reporter behavior
+* What actions (if any) were taken to correcting the reported behavior

 Sometimes reports take more time to discuss or follow up on.
 After one week of a report being open, the person who made the report will be provided with a status update.
 The status update will include a time frame for when the next update will be sent or the time frame in which the report is expected to be resolved.